wp-plugins/terribl/readme.txt

 == Upgrade Notice ==

+= 1.1.12.22 =
+Fixed the Illegal mix of collations error produced on some servers that defaulted to non-utf8 charsets.

 = 1.1.12.21 =
-* Minor cosmetic changes to the stats pages and removed useless code.
+Minor cosmetic changes to the stats pages and removed useless code.

 = 1.1.12.20 =
 Fixed the widget to use the new field aliases that were changed in the last release.